cloudmesh-community/book/chapters/msg/graphql.md

 Initially GraphQL was implemented in JavaScript.
 Today there are several other implementations in different language available of GraphQLs.
 We will explore the *graphql-python* implementation in this chapter.
-The GraphQL official documentation is available at [@graphql-learn]
+The official documentation of GraphQL is available at [@graphql-learn]